 - May need some initial help navigating professional library settings;

-- Does not possess the experience in certain specialized areas (e.g., publishing an article, guidance in changing library career tracks, the tenure process, etc.) and needs the help of another;
+- Does not possess needed experience in certain specialized areas (e.g., publishing, changing library career tracks, the tenure process, working in a specific role or with a specific tool/resource/technology, etc.);

-- Needs an outside professional eye to inspire self-confidence and excellence;
+- Would like a new professional contact who can inspire self-confidence and excellence;

-- Is not sure about how to develop in the profession, know how to explore other areas of academic librarianship, or how to advance in his/her role.
+- Is not sure how to develop in the profession, how to explore other areas of academic librarianship, or how to advance in their role.